 The investigation is still on, with a central security agency also stepping in to gather more details and assess the implication of the efforts being made by Aman Ullah to spread the network in the country.

 The episode is a stark reminder of the gaps along the country’s borders that continue to facilitate infiltration.

 Earlier this month, the government informed Parliament that the maximum number of attempts to enter the country illicitly had been from Bangladesh, among all the neighbouring countries.

-However, it's important to remember that the United Nations has Rohingya as “the most persecuted minority in the world” due to the systematic discrimination they face.
+However, it's important to remember that the United Nations has described Rohingya as “the most persecuted minority in the world” due to the systematic discrimination they face.
 A tide of displaced people are seeking refuge in neighbouring countries since 2017 as they fled Myanmar with horrifying claims of gang rape, torture and murder at the hands of Myanmar's security forces.
 Indian authorities must be careful not to use the case of Aman Ullah to further oppress an already persecuted minority.

 Rohingya refugees have been apprehended on many occasions over the past few years and many among them are still lodged at detention centres.
 Some groups had been deported to Myanmar as well after they completed the sentences for illegally entering the country.

 In April, the Supreme Court rejected a plea to stop the government from deporting some 150 Rohingya refugees to Myanmar.
 The petition prayed for the release of Rohingya men and women detained in Jammu and block the government from deporting them.